 Several different things could cause a blowout to occur.
 The first and most common is the reservoir pressure.
 Crude oils such as petroleum are sometimes uncontrollably released from beneath the earth's surface; these flammable liquid have higher pressures than those up at the surface.
 The hydrocarbons first become trapped in reservoirs, or porous rocks, as they make their way through the rock layers and oil drill workers occasionally come across these high-pressure reservoirs as they are drilling into the ocean floor.

-Another cause of a blowout is what drillers refer to as "the kick."
+Another cause of an oil rig blowout is what drillers refer to as "the kick."

 When drilling for oil in deep surfaces, you must have fluid pressure control so you can balance the hydrostatic pressure.
 Oil rig drillers do this by using a formation kick drilling mud; however, the pressures are sometimes incorrectly balanced, and the natural oils and gases begin to make their way into the wellbore and up the annulus or inside the drill pipe.
 If the BOP is not activated early enough or they do not close the pipe fast enough after a kick has been detected, then a blowout may occur once those natural fluids reach the surface.

 Importance of Well-Maintained Blowout Preventers

 In the dangerous and delicate field of oil rigs, hundreds of mechanical parts come together to maintain the integrity of the structure and keep the rig functioning properly.
 Among these, the blowout preventer (BOP) fills an essential role.
 This combination of individual preventers, blowout preventer stack, or blowout preventer system was developed to cope with the erratic, sometimes extreme pressure changes that can occur at a drilling site.
 When pressure builds up inside a drill hole or along with the flow of gas or oil, it could cause a catastrophic blowout of the equipment and threaten the stability of the rig.
 Blowout preventers are used as a fail-safe to prevent a potentially disastrous buildup of pressure.